scuzzydude/asimov/asimov.md

 What that really means is we are all responsible.
 Anybody who has a 401(k) or a retirement plan that owns any broad mutual funds is likely invested in pharmaceuticals.
 If you don't hold pharmaceutical stock, your parents or your children or somebody you know does.

-We are saying to pharmaceutical people are we expect you to behave ethically and responsibly, but we will measure and reward you according to how much property value you can accumulate.
+We are saying to pharmaceutical people that we expect you to behave ethically and responsibly, but we will measure and reward you according to how much property value you can accumulate.
 It doesn't matter if you're a brainiac researcher or washing cars, humans always optimize for the highest value reward.

 Blame is useless unless you use it to fix the problem.
 If you can diagnose with a measurement of value that is equitable, we can solve real problems.\
 In sports, when you lose, you go home and figure out how to get better.
 Sometimes it works, sometimes it doesn't, sometimes it's luck, other times it's who you hire and draft and what values those people represent.
 In Houston, you take your medicine and own it.
 There is another approach.
 You go home and blame your teammates, or the officials, or call the other team cheaters, or demand a trade.
 Both strategies have been known to work, though I believe sports karma favors the first approach.[^93] [^94]